 If the weather conditions are hotter, the track temperature tends to be much higher.
 A high track temperature means that the tires will naturally be warmer which causes them to overheat and wear out much quicker.
 While drivers have more grip initially, this increased chance of overheating can make managing tires at hot tracks very tough.

 Colder temperatures might make the tires last longer, but it could also mean that drivers will struggle for grip.
-In order to produce grip, the tires on a Formula 1 car need to be warm enough, but not too hot.
+Graining is also a risk, which is when the carcass of the tire struggles to warms up and is significantly cooler than the tire surface.
+In order to produce grip, the tires on a Formula 1 car need to be warm enough, but not too hot, and ideally the inside of the tire and the outside tread will heat up at equal rates.

 How Can F1 Drivers Manage Their Tires?

 One of the most respected attributes of some of the best Formula 1 drivers is how they manage their tires.
-Some drivers are able to make their tires last longer while going at the same speed as other drivers.
+Some drivers are able to make their tires last longer while going at the same speed as other drivers (or faster).
 Managing tires is all about maintaining high levels of grip without overheating the tires, and sometimes sacrificing some lap time in order to preserve the tires.

 The idea is often that slower laps managing tires can balance out some of the time lost taking another pit stop.
 This is helpful because it allows the driver to go further into a race without stopping for new tires.
 The more laps they are able to do on their one set of tires, the less they will need to do on the next set, which means that they can push the next set of tires harder and go faster.